MileHacker Logo

 Lost Document Procedures

-1. Report lost or stolen passports or other important your documents to the local police right away.
+1. Report lost or stolen passports or other important documents to local police immediately.

 2. Obtain a police report documenting the incident.

-3. Contact your country's embassy or consulate for help with obtaining replacement documents.
+3. Contact your country's embassy or consulate for support in obtaining replacement documents.

 4. They guide you through the necessary steps for document replacement.